mindfiredigital/filemaker_laravel/README.md

     mindfire/filemaker_laravel": "*"

+Run the following command in terminal.

+    composer update

 # Ways to load official FileMaker php api.

 1. Make filemaker official library as a laravel package and load it via composer.